The Rain Tower Vertical Hydroponic System

 PDF Templates to Download for this Project:

 The video below should explain everything but I will be adding to this page over the next few days with even more information to make it as complete as possible.
+I have since updated the construction so watch the video just underneath this one last.

 Below I will be sharing videos and photos of systems that other people made from the Rain Tower System.

-This first version was made by Dax from The Daily Paul.
+This version was made by Dax from The Daily Paul.
 This is the first aquaponic version of The Rain Tower.
 He made it very fast....within 10 days or so of the original rain tower video.

 Mike Walker on Youtube created this version of The Rain Tower which is 6 feet tall and has even more openings for net pots.
 I also think the top is a neat touch.
 Here are two of his video posts to give you and idea of what he did.
 Very cool.